PraveenVarshney619/Gym-24X7-Website/README.md

-# Gym 24X7 Website using HTML, CSS & JS
+# Gym Website using HTML, CSS and JS.